dolafson/dnd-dpr/README.md

 ## Known Issues

-- L2 wizard, 5-round scenario damage=2213; this is probably incorrect:
+- L2 wizard, 5-round scenario, damage is probably incorrect:
-  - Sleep followed by 4 rounds of Fire Bolt
+  - Sleep followed by 4 rounds of Fire Bolt -> damage = 2213 ?
 - some weapons - Dagger, HandAxe - support both melee and range
   - currently these weapons are treated as range-only
 - not yet supported: